 PTSIR is the best thing since sliced bread.
 In the realm of Physical Therapy and Sports Injury Rehab, the therapists, staff and owners are absolutely phenomenal!...

-There are over 200 bones in the human body, and the head and face account for 22 of these.
-Of the face and head bones, the lower jawbone—or mandible—is the only one that can move.
-The mandible is connected to the temporal bone of the skull a…
+There are 22 bones in the face and head, but the lower jawbone—or mandible—is the only one of these that can move.
+The mandible connects to the temporal bone of the skull at two points just in front of each ear through the temporomandibular joint (TMJ…